virtual-labs/exp-exception-handling-iiith/experiment/aim.md

 ### Aim of the experiment
-In this experiment,the user will learn the concepts of exception handling
+In this experiment, the user will learn the concepts of exception handling